Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### UTXO Model

-How do you track ownership in a system without accounts?
+How can a system track ownership without accounts?
 Bitcoin takes a different approach from traditional banking by using an **Unspent Transaction Output (UTXO) model**.

-Think of it like physical cash in your wallet.
-Instead of having a single account balance, you have individual bills of different denominations: a $20, two $5s, and some $1s.
-When you buy something for $7, you might use a $5 and two $1s, getting back change if needed.
+Think of it like physical cash in a wallet.
+Instead of having a single account balance, there are individual bills of different denominations: a $20, two $5s, and some $1s.
+When buying something for $7, one might use a $5 and two $1s, getting back change if needed.

 Bitcoin works similarly.
-Instead of a single balance, your wallet holds a collection of UTXOs (individual digital "coins" of varying amounts).
-When you send bitcoin, your wallet performs **coin selection** (choosing which UTXOs to spend, with privacy and fee trade offs), consumes them entirely, and creates new UTXOs as outputs: one for the recipient and another as "change" back to you.
+Instead of a single balance, a wallet holds a collection of UTXOs (individual digital "coins" of varying amounts).
+When sending bitcoin, the wallet performs **coin selection** (choosing which UTXOs to spend, with privacy and fee trade offs), consumes them entirely, and creates new UTXOs as outputs: one for the recipient and another as "change" back to the sender.
 This elegant design prevents double spending: once a UTXO is spent in a confirmed transaction, it's permanently removed from the UTXO set and can never be spent again.

 Each full node maintains its own view of the global **UTXO set** (the complete collection of all spendable outputs) derived from the validated blockchain.